 My teaching seeks to create an inclusive environment for cultivating the skill of normative analysis, the craft of philosophical writing, and the virtue of ethical self-reflection.

-Before I was a political theorist, I was an activist fighting against discrimination and economic inequality.
+Before I was an academic, I was an activist fighting against discrimination and economic inequality.
 My egalitarian commitments and my experiences in grassroots organizing with marginalized groups infuse my course policies, syllabi design, and classroom management.
 Perhaps the most obvious way that exclusionary practices can enter the classroom is through the presentation of material.
-As we know, the canon of political thought, and much current literature, disproportionately represent the voices of white men.
-I conscientiously design my syllabi to showcase contributions from women and minorities, and in my presentation of material I take care to avoid assumptions biased by my own privileges and cultural background.
+As we know, the canon of political thought, and much current literature, disproportionately represent the voices of privileged groups.
+I conscientiously design my syllabi to showcase contributions from the underrepresented, and in my presentation of material I take care to avoid assumptions biased by my own privileges and cultural background.

 But creating an inclusive learning environment requires a more general appreciation for the ways in which inequalities in status, power, or privilege can manifest.
 Take, for instance, the current controversy over digital distraction.
 Many instructors now only allow laptops in classrooms for students with documented disabilities.
 Though well-intentioned, this policy neglects the unfortunate side-effect of reinforcing the stigma toward disability.
 Since I believe reinforcing this stigma is ultimately costlier than the price of digital distraction, I choose to permit laptop usage by all students (under an honor system).